Part 107 or Not? Risks of Unlicensed Drone Flying

 Key Takeaways

-- You can get huge penalties for commercial drone flight without a Part 107 license.
+• You can get into trouble with the FAA for flying non-recreationally without a Part 107 Certificate.

-- FAA penalties also apply for other violations like flying a drone recklessly.
+• FAA penalties also apply for other violations like flying a drone recklessly or carelessly.

-- Part 107 training ensures safe drone operations and helps you avoid fines or accidents.
+• A Part 107 training course teaches proper operations and helps you avoid fines or accidents.

 What Is a Part 107 License and Who Needs It?

-The Part 107 Remote Pilot License (or Certificate) is required to legally fly drones for work or business purposes in the United States.
-It authorizes commercial drone operations under Part 107 regulations.
+The Part 107 Remote Pilot Certificate is required to legally fly drones for virtually any purpose other than recreational in the United States.

 What Is a Commercial Drone Flight?

 What exactly does it mean to fly drones commercially?
-Many people incorrectly think that getting paid to fly a drone is the only thing that makes it a commercial flight.
-This is not true.
+Many people incorrectly assume that getting paid to fly a drone is the only thing that makes it a commercial flight.
+This is simply not true.
+That simply means you can’t fly under §44809, the Relational Exception.

-It would be easier to specify what is not considered commercial drone flight.
-The FAA states that exceptions only apply to recreational drone flights.
+It may be easier to specify what is not considered commercial (non-recreational) drone flight.
+The FAA states that exceptions only apply to flights “flown strictly for recreational purposes,” *§49USC 44809 (a)(1).

 Other Rules Apply

-Does this mean that it’s fine to fly your drone anywhere as long as you comply with the Part 107 rules?
+Does this mean that it’s okay to fly your drone anywhere as long as you comply with the Part 107 rules?
 Not necessarily.
+Although the FAA has Congressionally mandated sole authority to control the National Airspace, there are some perfectly acceptable local laws you need to watch out for.

-The FAA has the authority to enforce these restrictions as part of its jurisdiction on all aviation matters.
-Part 107 also lists other fines and legal penalties for breaking the rules.
+The FAA can enforce these restrictions as part of its jurisdiction on all aviation matters, including drones.

 Does the FAA actually enforce these penalties?
-That certainly seems to be the case.
-The FAA has published information about penalties they have given to drone operators.
+As we’ve seen recently, the FAA certainly puts enforcement at the top of its list.
+The FAA has published information about penalties it has given to drone operators.

-A well-known example is YouTuber PhillyDroneLife.
-The operator was caught flying recklessly and did not have a Part 107 license.
-The FAA proposed fines of $182,000 against him.
+A well-known example is Michael DiCiurcio, aka YouTuber PhillyDroneLife.
+Mr. DiCiurcio was repeatedly caught flying recklessly and without a Part 107 Certificate.
+After his continued flights, the FAA proposed fines of $182,000 against him.
+In February 2024, Mr. DiCiurcia pleaded guilty to these charges.

 Risks of Flying in No-Fly Zones and Restricted Airspace

 The concept of no-fly zones and restricted airspace is rather simple.
-These refer to areas where any sort of drone operations is prohibited.
-That is, unless, you have been able to secure prior authorization.
-Such restrictions are usually for the interest of public safety and national security.
+These refer to areas where any sort of drone operation is prohibited.
+That is, unless you have been able to secure prior authorization.
+Such restrictions are usually in the interest of public safety and national security.

 Examples of FAA Penalties